 Children with eczema, like all other children, need healthy food to grow.
 Lack of sleep and the constant struggle with eczema may have affected your child’s growth and thus, it’s even more important to ensure a healthy diet.
-MarcieMom is privileged to be given permission to feature recipes of Julie Daniluk, TV Host and Nutritionist, and have selected nutritious recipes whose ingredients are anti-inflammatory and available in Singapore.
-Read more on Julie here.
+MarcieMom is privileged to be given permission to feature recipes of Julie Daniluk, and have selected nutritious recipes whose ingredients are anti-inflammatory and available in Singapore.
+This was originally posted as a 5-week series and consolidated into a single post featuring all 5 recipes.

 - 1 cup hijiki or thinly cut wakame seaweed